gabriel-dehan/dyson-sphere-blueprints/README.md

 - [ ] User's blueprints page (index with update / delete actions)
 - [ ] Add a mailer
 - [ ] Handle multipe blueprint mods, add js in the blueprint and search form to load versions according to the selected mod
+- [ ] Add filters and search to all blueprint related pages
+- [ ] Add a way to flag outdated blueprints and notify the users
 - [ ] Optimize, add includes, check for n+1 queries...

 # Deploy